chaelim/ExcelRTD/README.rst

 -----------------------

 ExcelRTD project aims provides a collection of samples implementing Excel RTD (RealTimeData) COM servers.
-Each sample can be useful by itself or gives some impementation idea.
+Each sample can be useful by itself or will give some Excel RTD impementation ideas.

 See Introduction on RTD (RealTimeData) in Excel `Intro RTD`_ and Kenny Kerr's Excel `RTD articles`_.